govex/govex.github.io/open-data/addressing-concerns/index.md

       </dd>
       <dt>City Example</dt>
       <dd>
          San Francisco provides excellent contextualized data for one of its biggest and highest profile challenges: housing.
-It's <a href="http://housing.datasf.org/overview/">Housing Hub</a> provides policies, reports, and resources to help put the data it is releasing in the proper context for users.
+It's <a href="http://housing.datasf.org/overview/" target="_blank">Housing Hub</a> provides policies, reports, and resources to help put the data it is releasing in the proper context for users.
       </dd>
     </dl>
   </div>